Research and teaching centre

 Master STPE

-The Master's degree in Earth and Planetary Sciences, Environment (STPE) aims to provide students with cross-disciplinary knowledge and a cutting-edge scientific approach in geosciences, focusing on major environmental issues.
+The master Earth and Planetary Sciences, Environment (STPE) aims to provide students with cross-disciplinary knowledge and a cutting-edge scientific approach in the geosciences, focusing on major issues such as Global Changes, the resources and natural hazards.

 Skills development

-. a solid training in the geosciences in line with the latest advances in research, in particular those developed at CEREGE,
+• solid training in Geosciences in line with the latest methodological advances in research.

-. the ability to reinvest all of the knowledge acquired to propose a relevant framework in a professional situation,
+• the ability to reinvest all the disciplinary and thematic knowledge they have acquired to provide a scientific context for their work. environmental problemsIt is relevant and objective in professional situations.

 Areas of application